Rian021102/NLP-Sarcastic-Headline-Detection/README.md

 In this study case, I develop a machine learning model that can accurately identify sarcastic headlines in a given dataset, using natural language processing techniques and supervised learning."

-This objective clearly states the goal of the project and specifies the methods that will be used to achieve it.
-It is important to have a clear and specific objective in order to focus the efforts of the project and measure the success of the model